-Our outstanding 2013 Convertible Notes and 2016 Convertible Notes are convertible into our common shares, at the option of the holder, at a defined conversion rate; however, the indentures governing the terms of the Convertible Notes provide that we may elect to deliver, in lieu of our common shares, cash or a combination of cash and common shares.
+The Convertible Notes are convertible into our common shares, at the option of the holder, at a defined conversion rate; however, the indentures governing the terms of the Convertible Notes provide that we may elect to deliver, in lieu of our common shares, cash or a combination of cash and common shares.
 This feature is analyzed as an embedded derivative liability, measured separately at fair value at the end of each reporting period because it is not closely related to the underlying Convertible Notes, recognizing changes in fair value through profit or loss.
 The liability is measured using the Black-Scholes valuation model, incorporating inputs for factors including volatility, risk-free interest rates, and the liability's expected life.
-These inputs are, by their nature, unpredictable, and the resulting valuation of the valuation model could materially increase or decrease the carrying amount of the embedded derivative liability in future periods.
+These inputs are, by their nature, unpredictable, and the resulting valuation of the embedded derivative will be inherently volatile.
+Changes in the amounts of the inputs and in the operation of the valuation model could materially increase or decrease the carrying amount of the embedded derivative liability in future periods.